hrbigelow/svelte-jupyter-import/README.md

 $ go to localhost:port as instructed
 ```

-This compiles a .md file ./src/jupyter_nbconvert_markdown.md provided in the
+This compiles a .md file ./src/example.md provided in the
-repo into a Svelte component and webpage, with distill.js used to render LateX.
+repo into a Svelte component and webpage, with Katex used to render the LateX

 To provide your own markdown file: